3meters/tipe/Readme.md

 The world's only javascript type checker

-## Why?
+## Why tipe?

-See "is" for a popular, reliable, battle-tested type-checker:  https://github.com/enricomarino/is.
+Most folks use the is library to check types: https://github.com/enricomarino/is.

-If you are not content with is, you should write your own type checker.
+Not content with is?
+You should probably write your own type checker.

-Still reading?
+Still not content?
+Read on...

+## Tipe features

 tipe is a drop-in replacement for javascript's native typeof, returning a string for all passed-in values, with three impotant differences:  First: tipe is right when typeof is wrong, second: you can extend tipe to describe any type you care about, third: tipe is extremely fast, more than twice as fast as is.